keolo/keolo/README.md

 ### What I Do

 I specialize in crafting **data-driven, real-time, people-first platforms** that leverage cutting-edge AI and cloud technologies.
-My expertise lies in building scalable systems, leading globally distributed teams, and turning ideas into successful ventures.
+My expertise lies in building adaptable systems, leading globally distributed teams, and turning ideas into successful ventures.

 ### Why Connect?